roboraptor/esphome-FilHumClimate/README.md

 Target Humidity should be below 10%.
 If reached, climate control is automatically set to cool-fo but there should be some more decidement on previous state of climate control or something.

+This whole thing has 2 outputs, for fan and heater.
+It is supposed to control relays and switch Fan and Heating element in Air Food Dehydratator.
+Working with devices that use high voltage is dangerous.
+Please consider your safety, knowledge and skills.
+Do it only at your own risk.